 Operation Roger...Truckers Pet Transport: Requirements

 Operation Roger strives to reply to all applications in a timely manner.
-However, there is only one person doing all the administrative work.
+However, there is only one person doing all the pet/driver coordination.
 If you do not have an email reply either requesting more information or an approval letter with your pet's name listed therein within a reasonable time frame, check your junk mail folder.
 Once these e-mails are sent out, time usually does not permit a follow up by us.
-If you haven't received anything, email us and we will check on the problem and get you another.
+If you haven't received anything, email us.
+We will check on the problem and get you another.

-We list all incomplete applications in blue at the bottom of the active Pet Board.
-If your pet's name is not listed, there is a good chance the application did not go through because the system required more info.
-Check this out on your own computer.
-We would have no knowledge of your even trying to send an application.
+All incompletely filled out applications we receive are listed at the bottom of the Active Pet Board in what we call the BLUE BOARD.
+If your pet's name is not listed on the Active Pet Board, there is a good chance it can be found here.
+However, if the application wasn't even filled out enough for the system to recognize it and thus did not go through, we would have no knowledge of your even trying to send an application.
 EVERY application is replied to.
-If you do not receive a reply in 3-4 days, check your spam.
+If you do not receive a reply of acknowledgment in some form in 4-7 days, check your spam.
 Again, we would have no way of knowing you did not get our reply.
-IF the application is INCOMPLETE, an email with the areas needing your attention will be forthcoming.
-IF the application is COMPLETE, the applicant will receive an approval letter.
+IF the application is received but is INCOMPLETE, an email with the areas needing your attention will be forthcoming.
+IF the application is COMPLETE, the applicant will receive an approval letter, often with informative Comments at the bottom.

 Operation Roger...
 Truckers Pet Transport has a required minimum non-refundable $25.00 application donation PER animal/PER transport (effective January 1, 2010) due at time the application is submitted.
+(This required minimum non-refundable application donation will increase to $35.00 on MAY 1, 2014.)
 This small donation by the shipper, receiver, or coordinator applicant helps offset our expenses.
 Again, the donation is required at the time the application is submitted.
 If it is not received, the pet will NOT be added to the active Pet Board.
-Keep in mind, this is an application donation and more can be donated if so desired.
-We request no more for the transport.
+Keep in mind, this is an minimum application donation and more can be donated if so desired.
+We request no more for the transport - it is FREE.
 What you do not want is for your pet to miss a ride because we do not have the donation already on record.

 The Shipper and Receiver CANNOT be the same (you simply cannot be in two places at the same time).
 The phone numbers and e-mails MUST be different.
-We MUST have the shipper's veterinarian's name or clinic name, city, state, and phone number on the application or it will be returned for completion.
-This is the vet who either has already seen the pet for the health certificate or who will see the pet.
+We prefer to have the shipper's veterinarian's name or clinic name, city, state, and phone number on the application in the event we need to contact them about a problem during the transport.
+This is the vet who either has already seen the pet for the health certificate or who will see the pet prior to transport.
 Do NOT submit without this required information as requested.
-Anything else will cause the application to be put on Hold.
+Anything else may cause the application to be put on Hold.

 IMPORTANT: You MUST agree to hold Operation Roger and its volunteers harmless for any illness, injury, or loss of life to the pet, or injury to other pets, Operation Roger drivers, or other people occurring during the transport of the pet.
+Also any pet who isn't bathed prior to transport, is found to stink, or is dirty may be taken to a groomer at the expense of the applicant or their designated financial supporter.
 Any misrepresentation pertaining to the pet being transported resulting in any of the before mentioned events occurring, or a dirty pet, will be the financial responsibility of the applicant.
 If, as the applicant, you are the receiver or coordinator, get as much information as possible from the shipper.

 Each pet, whether from an individual or from a shelter/rescuer, must have a current SHOT RECORDS and a current HEALTH CERTIFICATE (satisfying the laws of the importing state) from a veterinarian in order to transport across state lines.
 This health certificate must be from the state in which we pick up the pet with very few exceptions.
 This also applies to transports from or between individuals, animal rescue/releasing agencies, or animal shelters as defined by USDA requirements.
 You must also read and comply with the USDA importing requirements (very important) of the state into which this pet is being transported (final destination).
 The Rabies tag must be attached to the collar of the pet before it is delivered to the driver.
 The SHOT RECORD and HEALTH CERTIFICATE are NOT the same thing.